MartinHeroux/spike2py/docs/source/pages/tutorials.rst

    `/home/martin/Desktop/data/tutorial.pkl`

-Now lets delete the `tutorial` object from our Python session to simulate the next the next time we site down to continue our work.
+Now let's delete the `tutorial` object from our Python session to simulate the next the next time we sit down to continue our work.

 .. code-block:: python